Employee Provident Fund (EPF)

 - Visit the official EPFO website.

-- Click on "Activate UAN" under the 'For Employees' section.
+- Click on "Activate UAN" located under the 'For Employees' section.

 - Enter your UAN, PF Member ID, Aadhaar number, or PAN.